What is Page Speed?

 Mobile optimization

-Mobile users typically have slower internet connections than desktop users, so a faster page speed is even more important for mobile optimization.
+Mobile internet connections are generally slower than desktop.
+So fast page speed optimization is even more crucial for mobile sites and apps.

 Crawling